MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 * i.MX RT1170 Evaluation Kit, available `here <https://www.nxp.com/design/design-center/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVK>`__.
 * RK055HDMIPI4MA0 display panel, available `here <https://www.nxp.com/part/RK055HDMIPI4MA0>`__.
 * A GNU ARM Embedded Toolchain, Cmake and Make are needed to build the BSP.
-You will be guided on how to install toolchain later.
+You will be guided on how to install the toolchain later.
 * LinkServer tool to flash the board.
 You will be guided on how to install this tool later.

 .. _sdk_6_getting_started_imxrt1170_environment_setup: